jovotech/jovo-framework/jovo-integrations/jovo-analytics-googleanalytics/README.md

 Keep in mind, that both custom dimensions and custom metrics are managed on indexes.
 The specific index will show up once you created them.
 If you want to track data for a specific dimension/metric, you have to include it in the tracking request.
 More on this [here](#setcustommetric()).

+You can enable tracking custom metrics for endReasons by setting trackEndReasons to true.
+More info upon the setup process is described [here](#setup-endreason-metrics-in-the-gooogle-analytics-console).

 ### Custom Reports

 Not every dimension/metric has a report out of the box.
 For example, [Exceptions]() need a custom report, before being displayed in Google Analytics.
 The same goes for custom dimensions/metrics.
 To create a custom report, go to "Customization" > "Custom Reports".
 There, you can add a new custom reports with your own attributes, such as the title, the dimensions/metrics you want to track and the report type.